-A commercial lease is the largest financial commitment most restaurant owners ever make — and most sign one without fully understanding what they are agreeing to.
-Here are the seven mistakes we see repeatedly, and how to avoid every single one.
+A commercial lease is the largest financial commitment most restaurant owners ever make — and most sign one without fully understanding what they've agreed to.
+I've talked to operators across Melbourne and Sydney who could point to a specific clause, or a market review mechanism they didn't read, that eventually broke them.
+These are the seven mistakes that come up again and again, and exactly what to do instead.

 $150K